walder/Skynet-IADS/README.md

 ## IADS
 The IADS doesn't exist as a physical object in the game world.
 IADS is a complete operational network.
-You can have multiple IADS instances in a DCS Mission acting as independent sectional groups.
+You can have multiple IADS instances in a DCS mission acting as independent sectional groups.

 ## Comand Center
 You can add 0-n command centers to a Skynet IADS.
 Once all command centers are destroyed the IADS will go in to autonomous mode.